-From September 2016 new students who want to become BFRAPs (Bach Foundation Registered Animal Pracitioners) will have to complete the full three levels of “human-facing” training – i.e. Levels 1, 2 and 3 – and apply to become a BFRP first.
+People who want to become BFRAPs (Bach Foundation Registered Animal Pracitioners) have to complete the full three levels of “human-facing” training – i.e. Levels 1, 2 and 3 – and apply to become a BFRP first.

 Once on the Register, BFRAP status will be granted at the Centre’s discretion to practitioners who can provide proof that they have additional high-level training in veterinary medicine and/or animal behaviour.

-The kinds of learning that will not count for this purpose include informal training and experience; unsupervised study (e.g. teach-yourself courses, general reading); general knowledge from e.g. living with animals; training in techniques that are not based on animal behaviour (e.g. animal communication, animal massage etc.).
+The kinds of learning that will not count for this purpose include informal training and experience; unsupervised study (e.g. teach-yourself courses, general reading); general knowledge from e.g. living with animals or volunteering at a shelter; training in techniques that are not based on animal behaviour (e.g. animal communication, animal massage etc.).

 Because the Bach system is simple and can do no harm, and because our primary role is to teach a self-help system, non-specialist BFRPs may help animals and their owners in a professional context as long as they refer on to more qualified people any cases that exceed their level of experience and knowledge.